swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 1. <b>Privacy focusing parameters: </b> The ones that are focused on enhancing the privacy budget (Clipping norm C and Noise Multiplier σ)
 2. <b>Model focusing parameters: </b>
  The ones focused on model's ability to learn and produce good utility.
 (Learning rate, Lot Size - also helps with privacy tho, Hidden Layers)
-3. Parameter Sweep asked in the website:  C ∈ {0.5, 1.0}; σ ∈ {0.5, 1.0, 2.0} and analysing the results

 After completing the parameter tuning, I identified the optimal configuration for my differentially private (DP) model and proceeded to compare it with the non-DP baseline to evaluate the utility–privacy trade-off.
+I also did a small parameter Sweep asked in the website:  C ∈ {0.5, 1.0}; σ ∈ {0.5, 1.0, 2.0} and analysing the results.

 To further validate the privacy strength of my model, I conducted a Membership Inference Attack (MIA) to assess how well the DP mechanism protected sensitive training data from potential leakage.

 ### Module 1: Hyperparameter Tuning
 Our DP implementation uses the Opacus library with the following key components: